Blueberry Ice Cream

 - In a large saucepan, combine the blueberries, sugar and water.
 Bring to a boil.
 Reduce heat; simmer, uncovered, until sugar is dissolved and berries are softened.
 Press mixture through a fine-mesh strainer into a bowl; discard pulp.
 Stir in cream.
 Cover and refrigerate overnight.

 - Fill cylinder of ice cream freezer two-thirds full; freeze according to the manufacturer’s directions.
 (Refrigerate any remaining mixture until ready to freeze.)
 Transfer ice cream to freezer containers, allowing headspace for expansion.
-Freeze 2-4 hours or until firm.
+Freeze until firm, 2-4 hours.
 Repeat with any remaining ice cream mixture.

 Nutrition Facts1/2 cup: 226 calories, 7g fat (5g saturated fat), 34mg cholesterol, 35mg sodium, 37g carbohydrate (34g sugars, 1g fiber), 3g protein.